mikejohnson51/RainSlope/README.md

 `RainSlope`
 ================
-Model to calculate coupled rainfall-infiltration-runoff patterns on a slope terrain.
-Based on 2017 paper by Johnson and Loaiciga which can be found in the 'publications' directory and an in revsion paper for the Journal of Hydrology.
+Model to calculate coupled rainfall-infiltration-runoff patterns on a slop terrain.
+Based on 2017 and 2018 paper which can be found in the 'publications' directory.
 Citations are as follows:

 **Johnson and Loaiciga 2017:** *Johnson, J.M., Loaiciga, H.A.
 (2017)	Coupled Infiltration and Kinematic-Wave Runoff Simulation in Slopes: Implications for Slope Stability.
 Water, 9, 327.*